-Although you don’t have to be overweight to have sleep apnea, there is a strong connection between obesity and experiencing this chronic condition.
-If you are obese (body mass index [BMI] of 25 and above), you are twice as likely to have obstructive sleep apnea as someone who is not obese.
-Gaining weight can further complicate it.
-Patients with mild OSA who gain 10% of their baseline weight are at a sixfold-increased rate of progression of OSA (source).
+Although you don’t have to be overweight to have sleep apnea, there is a strong connection between obesity and experiencing this chronic sleep disorder.
+If you are obese (with a body mass index [BMI] of 25 or higher), you are twice as likely to have sleep apnea as someone who does not obese.

 While there is a strong connection between a high BMI and sleep apnea, a healthy weight does not make you immune from obstructive sleep apnea.
 A substantial proportion of patients with OSA are not obese.

 Other risk factors that contribute to sleep apnea include:

 - Being male

 - Being age 60 or older